Adult Behavioral Health

 - Meet one of the following criteria:

-- Have a mental health diagnosis and exhibit behaviors characterized by impulsivity, intentional self-harm behavior, and be at significant risk of death, disability, or severe problems across multiple life areas.
+- Have multiple mental health diagnoses and exhibit behaviors characterized by impulsivity, intentional self-harm behavior, and be at significant risk of death, disability, or severe problems across multiple life areas.

 - Be at significant risk of one or more of the following if DBT is not provided